 To better understand the reasoning for the ideas in this post, I suggest checking out the first part of the series, which introduces the basic concepts of Azure tags and why they can be your best friends when establishing your operational processes for Azure resources.

 I grouped the tips around four areas: design, deployment, governance, and automation.
-However, that somewhat subjective grouping is used to structure the post’s information rather than represents a standard to follow.
+However, that somewhat subjective grouping is used to structure the post’s information rather than to represent a standard to follow.

 First of all, keep in mind that Azure provides you with built-in logical containers, aka resource groups.
 There are a few essential points to understand about them: